Federal Government Caught Stealing

 Revolving Door Strikes Again

-The revolving door between government officials and big contractors chokes innovation.
 As officials swap public duty for plush corporate gigs, they erode trust and sideline bold thinkers.
-Creative outfits like 4DD get crushed, their ideas pilfered, while the old guard profits.
+Creative American companies get crushed, their ideas and software pilfered, while the old guard profits.
 This isn’t just a flaw—it’s a theft of America’s inventive soul.
-Time to slam the door shut and let fresh ideas breathe.

 Executive Action is Required to